Back To School Bus Craft W/Free Printable Template

 As summer comes to a close, it’s time for the kids to head back to school.
 But don’t let the transition be a dull one.
 Keep them engaged with our exciting and innovative ideas!
 You could start by simply reading a book to them.

-After that, move on to making fun paper crafts!
+After that, move on to making some fun DIYs!
 But our ideas don’t stop there!
 We also have several other learning activities that can make the start of the school year a breeze!

 Keep reading to discover some of our favorite ideas!